 While Tanya used plywood for the shelf unit, the quality of our local plywood is so bad, I would recommend using laminated pine as a substitute.
 You will need to apply wood primer before painting.

 The design is a simple frame with battens mounted on the sides to hold the shelves, and battens at the back to give the cabinet support.

-The solid maple kitchen countertops were handmade and you will find details on the cutting and installation process here.
+The solid maple kitchen countertops were handmade.
 Because of the high cost of imported timbers, you may want to look at substitutes such as Formica, Caesarstone or other alternatives for more affordable countertops.
 If you want to go the wood route, get in touch with your local timber merchant and discuss the option available.

 The solid maple countertops were painted to give them a whitewashed effect and lighter finish that would complement the colours used in the kitchen

 Tanya used a spray gun to apply a light coat of white paint over the surface of the maple countertops.
 Have some test pieces available and water down the paint until you are happy with the finished colour.
 If you need to, you can have a cloth on hand to wipe back the paint before it has time to dry.

 Two to three coats of polyurethane varnish applied over the top will provide a durable finish and you an choose from satin or gloss.

 Goes to show... you can turn a drab kitchen into a wonderful light and airy space on a budget and as a do-it-yourself project.
 Take the time to plan what you need to do, look at the various alternatives and options available and make sure you allow for the kitchen being out of action for a few days here and there.